DeLoooping/De.Loooping.Templates/README.md

 ### Literals

-Literals have no special Syntax or delimiters.
+Literals have no special syntax or delimiters.
 Everything that is not a content placeholder, statement placeholder or comment is a literal.
 Literals will be added to the output as-is, so usually the biggest part of a template consists of literals.

 Example: